Hazelnut And Chocolate Layer Cake (Hungarian Esterhazy Torte)

 Glaze

-• To make the chocolate glaze repeat the same process as above using the addition cocoa powder.
-Thin out using milk if needed.
+• Chocolate glaze – To make the chocolate glaze repeat the same process as above using the addition of sifted cocoa powder.

-• Pour the vanilla glaze on top of the cake and spread around.
-Add the chocolate glaze to a piping bag and snip the end off.
-Pipelines on top of the glaze.
-Use a toothpick or skewer to drag across the chocolate glaze lines.
-Place back in the fridge for 4 hour or overnight to set.
+• How to add the glaze – Pour the vanilla glaze on top of the cake and gently spread it using a spoon or offset spatula.
+Add the chocolate glaze to a piping bag and snip the tip off.
+Pipe lines across the vanilla glaze, then drag a toothpick or skewer across the lines to create a feathered pattern.

 • Take the chilled and set cake out of the springform and transfer to a serving plate using the baking paper at the bottom to help you.